prathibha20/priceofcar3/README.md

 # priceofacar
-GitHub Repository for work done on Professional Certificate in Machine Learning and Artificial Intelligence - December 2022
+GitHub Repository for work done on Professional Certificate in Machine Learning and Artificial Intelligence

 # Practical Application Assignment 11.1: What Drives the Price of a Car?